-Milwaukee Public Schools' (the District) Management's review of the changes in the pension plan fiduciary net position and actuarial liabilities for the Milwaukee Board of School Directors Supplemental Early Retirement Plan for Teachers (the Plan) for the fiscal years ended on June 30, 2021 and 2020 is presented below.
-This information supplements the financial statements in this report.
+Milwaukee Public Schools' (the District) Management's review of the changes in the pension plan fiduciary net position and actuarial liabilities for the Milwaukee Board of School Directors Early Retirement Supplement and Benefit Improvement Plan (the Plan) for the fiscal years ended on June 30, 2021 and 2020 is presented below.
+This information is intended to supplement the financial statements in this report.